KSTW: Early history

 The construction permit for the station was issued by the Federal Communications Commission (FCC) on December 10, 1952.
 Chief Engineer Max Bice immediately ordered equipment through General Electric, and the equipment was delivered within 45 days.
-The antenna was in Milan, Italy and it was shipped by rail car to Tacoma.
 The transmitter arrived in Tacoma from Syracuse, New York, on February 9, 1953.
 It was installed on the next day, and work progressed rapidly.
 The original studios and transmitter house were located at South 11th Street and South Grant Avenue.
 The station tested with a 30,000-watt signal and received reports of reception from up to 150 mi away.

 The station began broadcasting March 1, 1953, in Tacoma as KTNT-TV, named after its founder, the Tacoma News Tribune.
 At the time, it was a primary CBS affiliate and sister station to KTNT radio (AM 1400, now KITZ, and FM 97.3, now KIRO-FM).
 During the late 1950s, the station was briefly affiliated with the NTA Film Network.
 On February 21, 1954, KTNT received permission from the FCC to increase the transmitter's power to 316,000 watts, and to move the transmitter to a new 1,000 ft tower near View Park, Washington just south of Harper on the Fragaria Access Road.
 Parts of the old transmitting equipment were loaned to Portland, Oregon's KGW-TV, due to the damage from the Columbus Day Storm of 1962.

 In February 1958, KIRO-TV (channel 7) took to the air as the Seattle–Tacoma market's exclusive CBS affiliate.
 After being informed by CBS that its affiliation would be discontinued, KTNT-TV filed an antitrust lawsuit against CBS and KIRO-TV, on claims the network had a pre-existing agreement to affiliate with KIRO-TV when and if it ever went on the air.
 CBS agreed to settle the suit in 1960 by taking on both KIRO-TV and KTNT-TV as primary affiliates.
 This arrangement lasted until September 1962, when channel 7 became the sole CBS station for western Washington.
 Channel 11 was left to once again become an independent station, the second in the market after KTVW (channel 13, now KCPQ).

 During the late 1960s, the station also occasionally carried NBC prime time programs preempted by Seattle SuperSonics games on KING-TV (channel 5).
 For one month, in May 1967, the station was also an affiliate of the United Network (also known as the Overmyer Network), a short-lived attempt to create a fourth commercial television network nationally.
 During the decade, KTNT also presented horror movies under the Nightmare! banner in the early 1960s on Saturday nights, airing around 10:30 p.m. before sign-off.